 There seemed to be three candidate peaks.
 On the latest topographic map Weigles Butte has a surveyed elevation of 6284 feet.
 An unnamed peak about a mile south of Weigles Butte has a surveyed elevation of 6290 feet (“Santa Rita Peak 6290”).
 Between these two is another unnamed peak, without a surveyed elevation, but with a contour interval indicating it has at least 6280 feet (“Santa Rita Peak 6280+”).
 The current consensus amongst peakbaggers is that Peak 6280+ is the highest.
 Matthias had recently climbed this peak and thought the same.
 This ridge is quite visible from our bicycling routes on the east side of Tucson.
-So I decided to visit these peaks to decide for myself and claim another local P1K Peak (having at least 1000 feet of prominence).
+So I decided to visit these peaks to decide for myself.

 I drove in west towards Madera Canyon from Arizona Highway 83 north of Sonoita.
 Linda and I had determined this was the best route in while exploring a week earlier.
-I turned north onto rutted forest road 231 and used high clearance to reach a good parking spot south of the ridge.
-I could have driven another half mile further on another narrow road, but decided it was going to be a short enough day that I could hike a little more.
+I turned north onto rutted forest road 231 and reached a good parking spot south of the ridge.
+I could have driven another half mile further on another narrow road, but I decided it was going to be a short enough day that I could hike a little more.

 I parked and hiked up the narrow road to a saddle southeast of Peak 6290.
 From here I climbed an open slope to the ridge above me, then followed a rocky and brushy ridge to the summit of Peak 6290.
 It was a clear day and I had nice views in all directions, especially of the Santa Rita Mountains extending to the southwest.